ptsk78/WideOpenThoughts/README.md

 # Wide Open Thoughts

-Experimental unfinished code. (if you find good DNN for CIFAR-10 dataset with this framework - test accuracy over 90%, feel free to do pull request - it would be appreciated :)
+Experimental unfinished code. (if you find good DNN for CIFAR-10 dataset with this framework - test accuracy over 90%, feel free to do pull request - it would be appreciated :) - it obviously needs some tuning to do for CIFAR-10)

 This framework was written in [Python](https://www.python.org/) and [PyOpenCL](https://documen.tician.de/pyopencl/) from scratch to train neural networks and to show you don't need a lot of code to start such research project from scratch.